Team1157/site/src/projects.md

 <h2>Competition - FRC 2008-2015</h2>
 <h3>Landshark</h3>
 <p>As far as I can tell this is the first year the team was called the Landsharks, but the information I have through this time period is a little spotty.
 PLEASE REACH OUT IF YOU HAVE INFO</p>
+<h2>Vision - 2007</h2>
+<h3>1157 has seen the light</h3>
+<p>"This year has been going very well for us.
+We think we are about a week to a week and a half from a fully functioning robot and… We have turned into a moth that can’t stay away from the little green light. <a href="http://www.youtube.com/watch?v=xx1p7XGtWFE">http://www.youtube.com/watch?v=xx1p7XGtWFE</a> That is our 2006 robot fully functional and tracking the light.
+We have made several circuits of our computer lab since we got it running.
+It will back off if the light moves too high and will move forward if the light gets too low.
+The driving has also been integrated with the light so that we can translate sideways and forward/backward while still facing the light to make it easier to place tubes during normal play.
+This year’s bot will have an almost identical drive train so updating the code will involve some gain changes but otherwise be “effortless”." -taken from chiefdelphi post 77041</p>
 <h2>Competition - FRC 2005 - 2007</h2>
 <h3>The BoulderBots</h3>
 <p>"Team 1157 - the BoulderBots - have competed in an international high school level competition called FIRST.
 Students from Boulder High - though any local high school student is invited to join - create a 120 pound robot with help from community sponsors and mentors.
 This robot is designed to accomplish a specific strategy to win a game outlined yearly by FIRST.
 In 2005, for example, robots were required to stack hollow tetrahedrons (3 sided pyramids) on top of 6-foot goals.
 In all of a few minutes a single game is complete, but the entire tournament takes two full days to finish." -The team's 2005 website (accessed via the wayback machine)</p>